timurb/heka_mock/README.md

 Produces error.
 These function provided by Heka are not implemented as I don't quite understand what is their use case in lua code.
 Probably you should use Heka-provided test suite to test again these.

+#### read_next_field()

+Not implemented.
+I didn't have any use case for this so didn't create this one.
+May be one day I fix this or merge your pull request for this.

 ### Mocks